orlandoQ03/blogs-finals/README.md

 This is a blogging site that would allow the author to grow his brand.
 End-users would also be able to interact with the content uploaded and share them with other peers across the internet.

 ## - Overview -
 This is a simple website consisting of blog posts listed on the user's feed.
-Users are able to read, write and edit their
+Users are able to read, write and edit their posts.

 ## - Back-End -
 This website utlizies Django to process HTTP requests, and SQlite database as its back-end solution.